rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [BAR-1991] J.-P. Barthélemy and A. Guenoche (1991), *Trees and Proximities Representations*, Wiley, ISBN: 978-0471922636.

 ..
-[KRU-1956] J. B. Kruskal (1956), *On the shortest spanning subtree of a graph and the traveling salesman problem*, Proceedings of the American Mathematical Society.
-7: 48–50.
+[SCH-1985] G. Schmidt and Th.
+Ströhlein (1985), *On kernels of graphs and solutions of games: a synopsis based on relations and fixpoints*.
+SIAM, J. Algebraic Discrete Methods, 6, 1985, 54–65.

 ..
 [BER-1958] C. Berge (2001), *The theory of graphs*.
 Dover Publications Inc. 2001.
 First published in English by Methuen & Co Ltd., London 1962.
 Translated from a French edition by Dunod, Paris 1958.

+..
+[KRU-1956] J. B. Kruskal (1956), *On the shortest spanning subtree of a graph and the traveling salesman problem*, Proceedings of the American Mathematical Society.
+7: 48–50.

 ..
 [KEN-1938] M. G. Kendall (1938), *A New Measure of Rank Correlation*.
 Biometrica 30:81–93